 - Your MLA presentations will be available to the public alongside any other research you may want to share.

 - Every deposit will receive a DOI, making it easier for researchers in the future to always find your work.

 - You can post your work to related groups, like members of AMS and other affinity groups in your research area.

-- Files of up to 100 MB can be uploaded to HC, far surpassing the 30 MB limit on the MLA website.
+- Files of up to 100 MB can be uploaded to HC.
 Even larger files may be accommodated with permission.

 All materials posted to HC under the Music Library Association umbrella are governed by the MLA Code of Conduct.

 To deposit your work, please follow the steps below.
 We particularly ask you to make sure that you add the tag muslib2019 to all conference-related submissions - this will allow anyone visiting HC to view all of the conference materials together!